 Our Compensation Committee is composed of Drs.
 Krasno (Chairman), Lachman, and Medel.
 Dr. Lachman was appointed to the Compensation Committee on February 10, 2022.
-Dr. Richard Lerner served on and was Chairman of the Compensation Committee until his death on December 2, 2021.
-Dr. Robert Fishel served on the Compensation Committee until his resignation from the Board on January 21, 2022.
-We believe that the composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the rules of NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.
+The composition and functioning of our Compensation Committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, the rules of NASDAQ, and the SEC's rules and regulations, including those regarding the independence of our Compensation Committee members.